leptos-rs/leptos-handbook/src/marketing/value_prop.md

 ## Expressive -> Tools to build the apps you want
 (you can build what you want)

-- Structure and compose your applications with a simple component library
+- Create complex layouts/interactions and organize your application with a great component system
--
-- Simple UI component structure to build your applications
-- Iteration components allow for easy UI repetition
-- Asynchronous components allow for fetching and fallbacks that write like HTML
+- Repeat layouts with easy to use component repeaters/iterators
+- Automatically update content with interaction thanks to there reactive system, derived signals, etc
+- Easily load content from anywhere with simple fallbacks thanks to the async suspense pipeline

 ## Dependable -> Reduced frustration and anxiety from unwanted surprises